sbdipun9090/Uploader-Bot/README.md

 ```
-Scrapped some code from @SpEcHIDe's AnyDLBot Repository
+Scrapped some code from @SpEcHIDe's AnyDLBot Repository and @ClintonAbraham Uploader Bot Repository
 Made with Python3

 Thanks To Clinton Abraham